I'm All About Low-Maintenance Makeup—These Lip Stains Stay Put All Day, No Reapplication Needed

 5. Sacheu Stayn Lip Liner

-If you're after more of a long-lasting lip liner, then look so further.
+If you're after more of a long-lasting lip liner, then look no further.
 Sacheu's Stayn Lip Liner delivers a lip liner stain thanks to the fine tip.
 You apply it in a thick layer to trace your lip line (or apply it all over) before peeling it away after it has set.
-This is a good one to try if you find most lip liners wear off too quickly and want something that will remain in place for longer.
-Some say that the lighter shades aren't as pigmented as they'd hope and they look less noticeable on darker lip colours, so go for a hue slightly darker than you'd usually go for you're unsure.
+This is a good one to try if you find that most lip liners wear off too quickly and want something that will remain in place for longer.
+Some say that the lighter shades aren't as pigmented as they'd hope, and they look less noticeable on darker lip colours, so go for a hue slightly darker than you'd usually go for if you're unsure.

 - Long-lasting alternative to lip liner